Orsolya Szathmari

-When it comes to low-carb, ketogenic, carnivore or the PKD diet, the far biggest challenge for many people is to give up bread.
+When it comes to the transition to a low-carb, ketogenic, carnivore diets, the far biggest challenge for many people is to giving up bread.
 Many think first that it is just not possible to live without it.
-Eating sausage, salami or bacon without the good old bread?
+Having breakfast or dinner without the good old bread?
 No way!

-I had to experiment further because my 12 year-old niece - who would benefit enormously of PKD or even the ketogenic diet - didn’t like it.
+I had to experiment further because my 12 year-old niece - who would benefit enormously of the ketogenic diet - didn’t like it.
 Too bad!
-So I tried the egg white bread that is circulating on the internet, but I found it extremely dry and difficult to swallow.
-So I modified it by adding egg yolks and also some cracklings.
+So I tried the egg white bread that has been circulating on the internet, but I found it extremely dry and difficult to swallow.
+So I modified it by adding egg yolks and some cracklings to it.
 I have to say that it turned out pretty well, but it’s still a bit dry.
-One needs to eat it with a good amount of lard or fatty sausage;)
+One needs to eat it with a good amount of fat.

 The recipe is not complicated, but you need to follow the instructions carefully.
 If the egg whites are not whipped properly, the bread will not rise.
 The crackling-egg yolk mixture needs to be folded in extremely carefully, without breaking the structure of the whipped whites.